bwintermann/axi_stream_measurer/README.md

 - To _stop counting_ assertions write `0x0` to the control register (initial value)
 - To _reset_ all counter values, write `0x2` to the control register (this __stops__ recording until you start again) // TODO: Make this configurable

+## Footprint
+This is the footprint for the AXI Stream going through the kernel
+- _Throughput_: Unchanged
+- _Latency_: 1 clock cycle
+- _Post-Synthesis LUT Estimate_: 156
+- _Post-Synthesis FF Estimate_: 227

 ## Issues
 - If the Vivado version does not match your version, you will need to adjust the year number in the project creation Tcl script.
 Use `make setver VIVADO_YEAR=2022` for this